 Our current packaging includes a clear poly bag and a poly mailer bag that keep the garment well-protected against rain and shipping conditions.
 We will be developing more sustainable packaging options in the coming year, but hope you can recycle the bags as much as possible.

 Simply creating "nice things" is no longer a viable option; form, function and sustainability must be the goal.
 In addition, it has become even more important to develop skills and tools that allow us to work independently in times of crisis.

-1. Designing durable, timeless pieces with natural fabrics and components.
+1. Designing for durability using natural fabrics and components.
 Using polyester only for specific product groups and continue sourcing for recycled polyester.

-2. Working with reliable suppliers that we have build up personal working relationships with, and have no minimums in order to maintain production flexibility.
+2. Working with reliable suppliers that we have personal working relationships with, and have no minimums in order to maintain production flexibility.

-3. Developing more sustainable packaging options with bio-degrable materials.
+3. Developing more sustainable packaging options with biodegradable materials.

 Fashion & Sustainability, Kate Fletcher